Frequently Asked Questions

 No. Hospice can neither speed up nor slow down the dying process.
 We do provide pain and symptom management to ensure patient comfort; however, death is never artificially hastened and always occurs naturally.

-Does hospice help with assisted suicide?No. We do not hasten death or prolong life.
+We do not hasten death or prolong life.
 We provide compassionate care up to the patient’s final day of life.
+Learn more about our policy on care through the end of life.

 This is a common concern for people considering hospice care.
 At Providence Hospice of Seattle, one of our primary goals is to provide both practical and emotional support to families and caregivers so that they are better able to help manage their loved ones’ care.
 A hospice nurse is available 24 hours a day to provide phone consultations, and to visit the patient when appropriate.
 We also offer trained volunteers who can provide respite care, companionship and other types of support to patients and families.